 - Unlike an individual trustee, a corporate trustee reduces the risk of personal assets being mixed with fund assets.
 The trust’s assets and personal assets are held under different names.

 - The company is a separate legal entity, this means it has limited liability protection if the trustee is sued for damages.
-As director of a corporate trustee, your personal liability is limited to the assets held in the fund.
+As a director of a corporate trustee, your personal liability is limited to the assets held in the fund.
 Thus, there is more security and it is less likely members will be subject to liability claims.

 - If superannuation laws are breached, administrative penalties may be imposed on each trustee.
 This means, each trustee is liable for the penalties.
 A corporate trustee is advantageous if non-compliance occurs.